Why rake leaves? Grind them with a mower!

 Always after mowing, unhook the spark plug cap, then turn the mower on its side, and with a garden trowel scrape any built up debris from the underside of the mower.
 This prevents smells from the decaying wet vegetation buildup.

-And finally think about this… In nature there is a PERFECT CYCLE.
+And finally think about this… In nature there is a perfect cycle.
 First the trees take the nutrients from the ground, up through the roots, to form the canopy.
-In the fall, when the tree sheds its leave, the leaves holding the nutrients fall, decompose, and are AGAIN nutrients for the tree to absorb.
+In the Fall, when the tree sheds its leave, the leaves holding the nutrients fall, decompose, and are AGAIN nutrients for the tree to absorb.
 The tree ALMOST provides its own food.

 When you grind the leaves you are helping this cycle to continue.
 When you rake and dispose of the leaves, you have just ELIMINATED the second half of the natural cycle.
 So, maybe, this year, try grinding your leaves, your trees and lawn will LOVE you, and you will be a bit “greener”, by not adding more product to the land fill.